Organic Fruit puree – The overview

 Some of the organically grown fruits in India include Guava, Mango, Papaya, Pineapple, Banana, Apple, lychee, avocado and citrus fruits.
 Organic fruit production in India improves the market for organic fruit puree and pulp.
 The subtropical fruits witness a gradual increase in organic cultivation, due to the favourable climatic conditions in India.
 This increased the scope for organic fruit drinks that in turn increases the market for organic fruit pulp.
 Tropical fruits are dominating the fruit puree market compared to the other fruits.

 Organic Fruits processed

-The demand and growth of organic fruit drinks and organic fruit puree have grown at a steady-state over the last five years.
+The demand and growth of organic fruit drinks and organic fruit puree have grown at a steady state over the last five years.
 The fruit drink market can be classified into fruit drinks (fruit content up to 30%), nectar drinks (fruit content between 25-90%) and fruit juices.
 (100% fruit content).

-The fruit juice market share is around 30% and expected to grow by 25-30% annually.
+The fruit juice market share is around 30% and is expected to grow by 25-30% annually.
 The rising number of health-conscious customers is the key factor that will drive growth in the fruit juice market.
-Organic pink guava puree and organic white guava puree is gaining popularity in India, the US and European markets due to their applications and numerous health benefits.
+Organic pink guava puree and organic white guava puree are gaining popularity in India, the US and European markets due to their applications and numerous health benefits.
 Papaya puree with mango fusion is also preferred by consumers and fruit drink manufacturers.
 Nectar based drinks get a market share of 10% in India.
 This industry is also expected to grow since nectar drinks don’t contain any additives or preservatives.

 Organic farming growth in India